Hamilton Juvenile Crimes Lawyer

 However, New Jersey judges have quite a wide discretion on how to handle juvenile cases.
 In very serious cases, such as murder or assault, it is possible for a judge to waive the juvenile up and try him or her as an adult.
 When this happens, a juvenile could face adult charges and be imprisoned.

 If your child was arrested or is under investigation for a juvenile crime, you need to know how juvenile charges are handled in New Jersey.
 In fact, you should know that as a parent, you are required to hire a lawyer for your child; unless it is a minor matter that has already been referred to a Juvenile Conference Committee.

 Kalavruzos, Mumola, Hartman, Lento & Duff, LLC has a legal team with years of experience that are skilled in handling juvenile crime cases.
-Contact our qualified Trenton Juvenile Crimes Lawyers today so we can discuss your child’s case.
+Contact a qualified Hamilton Juvenile Crimes Lawyer today so we can discuss your child’s case.

 Common Juvenile Offenses in New Jersey

 Among the most common crimes juvenile are charged with in New Jersey are assault crimes, drug possession, underage DUI/DWI, and criminal mischief.

 - Assault occurs when a juvenile attempts to hurt someone or causes bodily injury to another person.
 To be liable, the juvenile must have done it on purpose, with knowledge, or in a reckless manner.
 This includes attempts by the juvenile to put another person in fear of imminent and serious bodily injury.
 An example of this could include a case where a juvenile approaches another person and threatens to swing a bat at them, placing such person in imminent fear.